-When you use PAC Manager or the memory map with E1s and E2s, each module on the E1 or E2 corresponds to the first point on a similar SNAP module.
+When you use the memory map with E1s and E2s, each module on the E1 or E2 corresponds to the first point on a similar SNAP module.

 E1 brain boards can be used with a variety of modules.
 The maximum number of points is 16 on the largest rack, as shown below.